nautobot/nautobot/nautobot/docs/development/model-features.md

        ...
     ]
 ```
-With this only Models which has a field name of `bar` and its field `bar` has the attribute choices=FooBarChoices would be a valid model for the feature `"foo"`
+With this only Models which have a field name of `bar`, which in turn has the attribute `choices=FooBarChoices`, would be a valid model for the feature `"foo"`

 !!! note
-   Only add a feature to lookup_confs if it does not require the use of `@extras_features`.
+   Only add a feature to `lookup_confs` if it does not require the use of `@extras_features`.